 - NCSDK-6238: Socket API calls may hang when using Download client

-When using the Download client library with HTTP (without TLS), the application might not process incoming fragments fast enough, which can starve the BSD library buffers and make calls to BSD library hang.
+When using the Download client library with HTTP (without TLS), the application might not process incoming fragments fast enough, which can starve the Modem library buffers and make calls to the Modem library hang.
 Samples and applications that are affected include those that use Download client to download files through HTTP, or those that use FOTA download with modem updates enabled.

 - Jobs not received after reset

 When using AWS FOTA, no new jobs are received on the device if the device is reset during a firmware upgrade or loses the MQTT connection.